michaeluno/amazon-auto-links/readme.txt

 - **Image Size** - The size of thumbnails can be specified.
 It supports up to 500 pixel large with a clean resolution.
 - **Sort Order** - Shuffle the product links so that the visitor won't get bored as it gives refreshed impression.
 - **URL cloaking** - You can obfuscate the link urls so it helps to prevent being blocked by browser Ad-blocking add-ons.
+- **Load with Javascript** - Decides whether to display units with JavaScript.
 - and more.

 = Customize Outputs =